Paulina Bandy earns the name Lawyer Maker. Her Cinderella repeaters out-perform Harvard and Stanford bar candidates.

 November 18, 2010 (Newswire.com) - Can the middle-aged, night school graduate, sole supporter of a wife and three kids, seven-time repeater, compete against top tier law school graduates at the CA Bar Exam?
 Looking at Paulina Bandy's tutees, he not only competes, he beats them.
 The difficulty of the CA Bar Exam created a specialized niche for Bandy.
 Her tutorial is geared toward law school graduates unable to obtain a license to practice law because of failing an exam.
 To be accepted into Bandy's "Let's Do This Thing" tutorial, the candidate must fail the bar exam at least twice.

-Bandy's unique talent became apparent in 2009, when she led repeaters to a victory over Harvard and Stanford bar candidates at the February CA Bar Exam.
+Bandy's unique talent became apparent in 2009, when she led repeaters to a victory over Harvard and Stanford first time takers at the February CA Bar Exam.
 The pass rates: Harvard: 67%, Stanford: 70%, Bandy: 100%

 For Bandy's candidates, the dream of becoming an attorney is no longer squashed by a single exam.
 This opens the gate for quality people, some underprivileged, to enter this esteemed profession.